scottpetrovic/krita-org-hugo/content/en/posts/2017/interview-with-cillian-clifford.md

 Thirdly, the tech involved.
 So not only am I able to emulate any media that exists in traditional art with various software, I can also work on art styles that aren’t even possible with traditional.
 As well as this, functions like undo, zooming in and out of the canvas, layers and blending modes, gradients and bucket fill, the list goes on and on.

-I can happily say I never want to “go back” to traditional painting even though I was never any good at it in the first place.
+I can happily say I never want to "go back" to traditional painting even though I was never any good at it in the first place.

 ### How did you find out about Krita?